 I have taken out the obvious questions in the application and detailed the ones I think will be most beneficial and the supporting evidence.
 If you have tips or tricks make sure you let me know in the comments below so we can help out more people being sucessful in their applications!

-Disclaimer: Please note this information is based on my application and evidence.
+Disclaimer: Please note this information is based on my application and evidence (I’m not a lawyer or immigration advisor).
 The article is to help guide you on what to expect question wise and get you thinking of what to prepare.
-Your answers should be tailored to you and your information ?.
+Your answers should be tailored to you and your information.
 If you are unsure about what you should put you should contact the Home Office.
 Here are some other documents that may be helpful:

 For more information about the visa process check out ‘What You Need to Know When Applying for Your UK Ancestry Visa’.